-Fermented Cinnamon Peaches, Spicy, Easy, and Delicious!
-(How to Ferment Peaches with this Recipe)
+Fermented Cinnamon Peach Recipe: Spicy, Easy, and Delicious!
+(How to Ferment Peaches or Other Fruits with this Recipe)

 FTC Disclosure: There are affiliate links scattered throughout this article.
 If you click through and make any kind of purchase, I may earn a small commission at no extra cost to you.

-How to Make Fermented Spiced Peach Sauce (also called Chutney of sorts)
+How to Make Fermented Spiced Peach Sauce (also called a Fruit Chutney)

 **8 cups of peaches, skinned and cut into pieces (That's how much I decided to use---Use as much or as little as you want and adjust.
 I am not a big "measurer" so feel free to play around with amounts!